shelbinshells/Main-project/README.md

-# Getting Started with Create React App
+# Main Project with React app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Figma Design

+The link for this project is: https://www.figma.com/file/YpJnu7Ow7gdomx5XqwYSKb/Website?node-id=22:30&t=NdN5LKPBkxdr19OO-0 (The design in the middle of the three)

 ## Available Scripts